marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

 .. option:: -fdump-passes

-  Print on stderr the list of optimization passes that are turned on and off by the current command-line options.
+  Print on :samp:`stderr` the list of optimization passes that are turned on and off by the current command-line options.

 .. option:: -fdump-statistics-option